top of page

 • Math Biology: See how mathematics is applied to solve problems in the biological world, and

-• Beyond Traditional Solutions: Delve into the imaginative problem-solving techniques exemplified by the Sisyphus function, the "insane grocery shopper's problem," and the concept of "escaping the executioner.”
+• Beyond Traditional Solutions: Explore the imaginative problem-solving techniques exemplified by the Sisyphus function, the "insane grocery shopper's problem," and the concept of "escaping the executioner.”

-In this program, students delve into hands-on learning through participation in math labs where they engage in experiments and activities that illustrate mathematical principles, providing practical experience and reinforcing theoretical knowledge.
-Students are also introduced to mathematical modeling and how it is used to solve real-world problems.
+You will participate in math labs where you will engage in experiments and activities that illustrate mathematical principles.
+You will also be introduced to mathematical modeling and how it is used to solve real-world problems.

 Location: RIT, New York.